 If you have been arrested for online fraud or another fraud crime in the Commonwealth of Virginia, you are being charged with complicated crimes that can be impossible to defend against on your own.
 These are serious misdemeanor and felony charges that can result in severe penalties including lengthy prison sentences, large fines, and permanent criminal records.
 Simply being arrested for one of these offenses can have devastating consequences on your reputation with your employer, co-workers, family, and friends.

-It is important to contact an experienced Fairfax fraud attorney as soon as possible if you face fraud or online fraud charges.
+It is important to contact an experienced Fairfax fraud defense lawyer as soon as possible if you face fraud or online fraud charges.
 Even if you believe you are guilty, you may have strong defenses that can result in the charges being dismissed or reduced to a much less serious offense.
 The skilled lawyers at Greenspun Shapiro PC are here to help you through every step in your criminal proceedings and to aggressively fight for your legal rights so that you achieve the best possible outcome.

 Fraud crimes involve the act of deceiving a person, business, or financial institution for personal and financial gain.
 There are many misdemeanor and felony fraud offenses in Virginia.
 Our experienced Fairfax fraud attorneys handle a wide variety of criminal cases involving fraud and online fraud, including the following: